“Am I the Problem?” 7 Signs Of A Toxic Person

 • Set clear boundaries to protect yourself from unnecessary emotional turmoil.

 Be Patient and Persistent.
-Changing toxic traits takes time and effort, so be patient and don’t feel bad about yourself in order to maintain your journey to self improvement.
-Keep working on self-improvement and don’t give up, even if you face setbacks.
+Changing toxic traits takes time and effort, so be patient and don’t feel bad about yourself to maintain your journey to self-improvement.
+Keep working on self-improvement, and don’t give up, even if you face setbacks.

 By following these steps, you can identify toxic traits and build healthier, more fulfilling relationships with others.